tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 <sub> **Figure 2** : An example of the multi-set plot.
 Sets are sorted based on their self-contained R2.
 Base is the genome wide PRS. </sub>

 <a id="considerations"></a>
-## Considerations when analysing and interpreting gene-set PRSs
+## Considerations when analysing and interpreting gene set PRSs

 <a id="clumping"></a>
 ### Clumping for each gene set independently